-This highly simplified method is implemented by identifying the average tenure and spend per year for all customers.
-Armed with these two data points you can then predict how much each existing customer is likely to spend.
+Use this highly simplified method by identifying the average tenure and spend per year for all customers.
+Armed with these two data points, you can then predict how much each existing customer is likely to spend.

 2. Individual customer prediction

 Apply a machine learning model to predict each individual customers’ probability of re-purchase.
 Multiply this probability of re-purchase by their average re-purchase price and adjust for seasonality and growth.